 DELIVERY Face-to-face, Distance learning, etc. Lectures and laboratory work face to face.
-USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of Information and Communication Technologies (ICTs) (e.g. powerpoint) in teaching.
+USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of Information and Communication Technologies (ICTs) (e.g powerpoint) in teaching.
 Use of the Internet for the exploitation of scientific sites and the extraction of information from databases on Analytical Chemistry issues.
 Communication with the students is established either through email or through the webpage of the Chemistry Department.

-TEACHING METHODS

-The manner and methods of teaching are described in detail.

-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc.

-The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS

-Activity Semester workload Lectures (2 contact hours per week x 13 weeks) 26 Half-term evaluations (2, the first in the middle and the second one at the end of the semester, 1 contact hour each) 2 Laboratory work (5 contact hour per week x 12 weeks) 60 Final written examination (2 contact hours) 2 Hours for private study of the student and preparation for the half-term evaluations and/or the final examination.
-35 Course total 125

-Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other

-Specifically-defined evaluation criteria are given, and if and where they are accessible to students.

-- 1. Optionally, half-term written examinations: one at the middle and the other one at the end of the semester.
-The final grade is the average of the two half-term examinations.
-The student should secure at least the grade 6 (0-10 scale) in the first half-term in order to participate in the second one.
-This score represents the 60% of the final grade of the course. - 2.
-Written examination after the end of the semester (unless the student successfully participated in the half-term exams).
-Minimum passing grade: 5.
-This score represents the 60% of the final grade of the course. - 3.
-Grade of laboratory work: This score is the 40% of the final grade of the course (minimum passing grade: 5).
+TEACHING METHODS The manner and methods of teaching are described in Activity Semester workload detail.
+Lectures (2 contact hours per week x 13 weeks) 26 Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study Half-term evaluations (2, the first in the middle and the second one at the end of the semester, 1 contact hour each) 2 Laboratory work (5 contact hour per week x 12 weeks) 60 uccoraing to the principles of the EC15 Final written examination (2 contact hours) 2 Hours for private study of the student and preparation for the half-term evaluations and/or the final examination.
+35 Course total 125 STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+Optionally, half-term written examinations: of and the other one at the end of the semester, is the average of the two half-term examination should secure at least the grade 6 (0-10 scale) term in order to participate in the second represents the 60% of the final grade of the core.
+Written examination after the end of the sem student successfully participated in the har Minimum passing grade: 5.
+This score represent the final grade of the course. one at the middle The final grade ons.
+The student in the first half- one.
+This score ourse. ester (unless the alf-term exams). sents the 60% of 3.
+Grade of laboratory work: This score is the grade of the course (minimum passing grade 40% of the final : 5).